Women’s Cancer Marker Health Check

 Your report

 Blood report within 2–5 working days.
 FIT result within 5 working days of the lab receiving your sample.
-With explanations and any follow-up recommendations.
+With explanations and guidance on when GP follow-up may be appropriate.

 Right for you?